-The accommodation is decorated and maintained to a high standard, providing a friendly and homely atmosphere.
+The home is decorated and maintained to a high standard, providing a friendly and homely atmosphere.
 The décor of the home is frequently improved and children are encouraged to influence this.
-We involve all of the children with any development of the home to ensure that their opinions are instrumental in this.
+We will involve all of the children with any development of the home to ensure that their opinions are heard and acted upon.

-Maintaining safety is extremely important and the home has a built-in fire alarm system, emergency lighting, external CCTV, fire extinguishers, fire doors, heat detectors, auditory door monitoring systems and smoke detectors.
+Maintaining safety is extremely important and the home has a built-in fire alarm system, emergency lighting, fire extinguishers, fire doors, heat detectors, auditory door monitoring systems and smoke detectors.